 The article summaries provide students with an opportunity to familiarize themselves with various areas of criminal justice.
 Each student will be required to find, read, and summarize one article for each of the seven assigned criminal justice topics listed below.
 The articles must be from peer-reviewed journals (do not include student-run journals).
 Students are expected to locate articles on their own.
 Make sure the articles are criminal-justice-related.
-Each summary will be one-to-two pages (no more, no less).
-Students will also include a reference page and include the reference for the article in APA format.
+Each summary will be one-to-two pages (no more, no less) and written in APA 7th format for professional papers.
+Students will also include a reference page and include the reference.
 The topics will be as follows (see course calendar for due dates):